Academic dress of the University of Cambridge: Undergraduates

 All undergraduate gowns resemble knee-length versions of the BA gown, and the basic gown is black, reaching down to just below the knees with an open pointed sleeve and the forearm seam left open.
 Most colleges' gowns include minor variations on this pattern, such as sleeve decorations.
 The most distinct differences are the blue colour of the undergraduate gowns of Trinity and Caius and the blue facings of Selwyn.
-Illustrations and descriptions of the various collegiate gowns are available from the university's Heraldic and Genealogical Society website.
+Illustrations and descriptions of the various collegiate gowns are available from the University's Heraldic and Genealogical Society website.

 BA and MA

 The two most common graduate gowns in Cambridge are the BA gown and the MA gown.
-Unlike in most other universities, except Oxford and Dublin, no bachelor's degree save the BA is awarded.
-All undergraduates at Cambridge traditionally graduated with a BA degree after three years, although it is now common for many graduates in scientific subjects also obtain a master's degree, such as an MEng or MSci, after a further year of study and graduate to both degrees at once.
+Unlike in most other universities, except Oxford and Trinity College Dublin, no Bachelor's degree other than the BA is awarded (except the graduate vocational course Bachelor of Theology for Ministry).
+All undergraduates at Cambridge traditionally graduated with a BA degree after three years, although it is now common for many graduates in scientific subjects also to obtain a Master's degree, such as an MEng or MSci, after a further year of study and graduate to both degrees at once.

 As in Oxford and Dublin, BAs are automatically entitled to proceed to the degree of Master of Arts after a period of time (see also Master of Arts (Oxbridge and Dublin)).
-In Cambridge, this period is six years from the end of the first term after matriculation provided this is at least two years from the award of the BA — BAs are thus eligible for the MA at the first graduation ceremony in the seventh calendar year after matriculation.
+In Cambridge, this period is six years from the end of the first term after matriculation provided this is at least two years from the award of the BA – BAs are thus eligible for the MA at the first graduation ceremony in the seventh calendar year after matriculation.

-The BA gown is a long black stuff (cloth) gown with long pointed sleeves to the wrists with the forearm seam left open from near the shoulder to around 4-3" from the wrist.
+The BA gown is a long black stuff (cloth) gown with long pointed sleeves to the wrists with the forearm seam left open from near the shoulder to around 3-4" from the wrist.
 The gown is gathered at the back in a yoke, and falls down to just below the knees.
 The BA hood is of black cloth, bound and half-lined in white fur, which by regulation is artificial.